With the Printful + Amazon integration you can now easily sell your products on the world’s biggest marketplace.

 1.1.
 Choose products that are lightweight

-Extra costs is the most common reason why online shoppers abandon their carts.
+Extra costs are the most common reason why online shoppers abandon their carts.
 In fact, 61% of people won’t finish their purchase if the shipping’s too high.

 And it gets worse:

-More than a half of all Amazon shoppers, a total of 63 million people, are Amazon Prime members, and expect free shipping on all orders.
+More than half of all Amazon shoppers, a total of 63 million people, are Amazon Prime members and expect free shipping on all orders.

 So, if you want your products to sell, make sure they are lightweight and have low shipping costs.
 For example, apparel is a good choice, while canvases and framed posters – not so much.